se-edu/se-book/documentation/tools/javaDoc/what/text.md

 <div id="body">

-**Javadoc is a tool for generating API documentation in HTML format from doc comments in source.** In addition, modern IDEs use JavaDoc comments to generate explanatory tool tips.
+**JavaDoc is a tool for generating API documentation in HTML format from comments in the source code.** In addition, modern IDEs use JavaDoc comments to generate explanatory tooltips.

 <box>